Sicilian farmers will grow tropical crops due to climate change

 His colleague, Santo Fragal, began breeding camels in the Mediterranean region.
 He brings livestock for the sake of milk and adds that the Sicilian heat has a positive effect on these exotic animals.
 The farmer stressed that even though his fellow citizens were not yet accustomed to his camel farm and other similar agribusinesses, climate change is opening up new opportunities for farmers, and they need to be used.

-Watch the video: Mango Trees and Cold Weather (May 2024).
+Watch the video: Mango Trees and Cold Weather (December 2024).